 His versatility both of style and themes is evident … the unusual descriptions of nature, reminiscent of Robert Browning is astonishing in one so young.

-Review on Within the Edges of Immortality by Josephine Zarb, The Times of Malta, January 1994
+(Review on Within the Edges of Immortality by Josephine Zarb, The Times of Malta, April 1978)

-Rivista minn Francis Galea fuq il-ktieb ta’ poezija, Within the Edges of Immortality, f’Pagna Letteratura, Torca il-Hadd Magazin.
+(Rivista minn Francis Galea fuq il-ktieb ta’ poezija, Within the Edges of Immortality, f’Pagna Letteratura, Torca il-Hadd, Magazin, April 1994)

-When dealing with human emotions, the poetry of Ray Fenech brings to the fore the force behind them.
+When dealing with human emotions, the poetry of Raymond Fenech Gonzi brings to the fore the force behind them.
 Man’s continuous struggle with these hidden forces inside and outside him become the nourishment of the soul.

 They arrived this morning and, since then, I have happily spent time dipping in and out of each.
 You write eloquently and am impressed with both books, on the basis of my reading to date, not least because of how you subvert reader’s expectations.
 Reference to: The Incident of the Mysterious Priest & Other Stories (short story, essay and article on true supernatural experiences) and Growing with the Shadows (poetry collection) both published by Adelaide Books, New York, USA and Lisbon, Portugal in 2017 and 2018 respectively.

 (Jeff Scott, M.A., Creative Writing, Book Publicist.
 Platypus PR, UK, February, 2019)